kdheepak/blog/src/posts/38-rust-lua-nvim.md

 return M
 ```

 The name of the function that is annotated with the `#[mlua::lua_module]` must be the name of the lua module you intend to build.
 In my case, I called the function `moonshine`.
-This will allow me to use `require'moonshine` in lua.
+This will allow me to use `require'moonshine'` in lua.

 For MacOS, we also have to add the following to `.cargo/config`: